 During one afternoon sail when we had zero knots of wind, five of our six crew jumped overboard for a refreshing swim.
 Suddenly the wind picked up, our boat started moving and we had to hustle to get back aboard.
 Within minutes the wind was blowing 15 knots, again on the nose.
 The wind fueled our excitement as we flew up the channel.
 We were dumbfounded by the constant change in wind direction, which we later learned was the result of gusts accelerating off the mountainous shoreline—a phenomenon none of us had before experienced.

-At each day’s end we joined our fellow sailors to swap stories.
+At each day’s end, we joined our fellow sailors to swap stories.
 I learned that sailing in a flotilla has its pros and cons.
-We saw places we may never have visited, but missed out on places we wanted to see.
-We would have loved to spend more time in each destination, but our organizers knew that high season meant big crowds, so they often cut our sailing short to insure we could secure seawall parking spots by mid-afternoon.
+We saw places we may never have visited but missed out on places we wanted to see.
+We would have loved to spend more time in each destination, but our organizers knew that high season meant big crowds, so they often cut our sailing short to ensure we could secure seawall parking spots by mid-afternoon.
 We were grateful for the extra time to perfect our Med moorings.

 Mango Yacht Charters has organized many Croatian charters and were helpful in planning our trip.
 They helped us book flights, coordinate ground transportation and garner local knowledge.
 Though they mostly left us on our own when it came to dining, they did arrange two unique group meals and also a full-day excursion to Montenegro, all of which was exceptional.

 During our two-week adventure, we visited 15 ports and sailed over 300 nautical miles.
 On the morning of our return to Split, a quiet tone of disappointment hung over the boat.
 Sunlight shimmered like diamonds on the sea and a pod of dolphins swam alongside.
 We had one last “Živjeli, Cheers!” with mimosas and agreed that with its exceptional people, history, food and sailing grounds, Croatia is a chartering destination not to be missed.